only need to run once in the console if tidyverse not installed: install.packages('tidyverse')

 1. Import the dataset by typing the following:

-life_expectancy <- read.csv("WHO Life Expectancy Data.csv") #change to the appropriate file path to the downloaded dataset on your computer
+life_expectancy <- read.csv("WHO_Life_Expectancy_Data.csv") #change to the appropriate file path to the downloaded dataset on your computer

 head(life_expectancy,2)